colindean/talks/document_workflow/document_workflow.md

 * Gradle

 ::: notes
-Any sufficiently advanced build script eventually reimplements Make.
+In all of 20-some years as a developer, I've proven and observed time and time again that any sufficiently advanced build script eventually reimplements Make.
+It's the greatest common denominator, so it's what I reach for first anymore.
 :::

 ---